Original Works Stand Out Teacher Series: February 2018

 Quote: “…every child has an urge to impact their world and the ability to create. “

-We continue our Original Works Stand Out Teacher Series this month featuring a Q & A with art Teacher Margaret McDonald (aka “Miss Bright Blue Hue”), a 12-year school teacher at Herndon Elementary School District in Northern Virginia.
+We continue our Original Works Stand Out Teacher Series this month featuring a Q & A with art educator, Teacher Margaret McDonald (aka “Miss Bright Blue Hue”), a 12-year school teacher at Herndon Elementary School District in Northern Virginia.

 Ms. McDonald is active on social media and online.
 Her blog, Miss Bright Blue Hue chronicles her life as an art educator.
 She posts everything from lessons taught in her class to her outfits that she wears daily.
 Her most popular section is the Sticky Note Challenge, where she encourages her students to answer a question on a sticky note.